What Is Decimal For 1 8

 10. Subtract again: Subtract 40 from 40, which leaves us with 0.

 Since we have reached a remainder of 0, the division is complete.
-The decimal equivalent of 1/8 is 0.125.
+Also, the decimal equivalent of 1/8 is 0.
+125.

 Understanding Place Value in Decimals